MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/strtod-strtod-l-wcstod-wcstod-l.md

 |`_tcstod`|`strtod`|`strtod`|`wcstod`|
 |`_tcstod_l`|`_strtod_l`|`_strtod_l`|`_wcstod_l`|

-The `LC_NUMERIC` category setting of the current locale determines recognition of the radix point character in *nptr*.
-For more information, see [setlocale](../../c-runtime-library/reference/setlocale-wsetlocale.md).
+The `LC_NUMERIC` category setting of the current locale determines recognition of the radix point character in *strSource*.
+For more information, see [setlocale](setlocale-wsetlocale.md).
 The functions without the **_l** suffix use the current locale; `_strtod_l` is identical to `_strtod_l` except that they use the *locale* passed in instead.
 For more information, see [Locale](../../c-runtime-library/locale.md).

 If *endptr* is not `NULL`, a pointer to the character that stopped the scan is stored at the location pointed to by *endptr*.
-If no conversion can be performed (no valid digits were found or an invalid base was specified), the value of *nptr* is stored at the location pointed to by *endptr*.
+If no conversion can be performed (no valid digits were found or an invalid base was specified), the value of *strSource* is stored at the location pointed to by *endptr*.

-`strtod` expects *nptr* to point to a string of one of the following forms:
+`strtod` expects *strSource* to point to a string of one of the following forms:

 [*whitespace*] [*sign*] {*digits* [*radix* *digits*] &#124; *radix* *digits*} [{**e** &#124; **E**} [*sign*] *digits*] [*whitespace*] [*sign*] {**0x** &#124; **0X**} {*hexdigits* [*radix* *hexdigits*] &#124; *radix* *hexdigits*} [{**p** &#124; **P**} [*sign*] *hexdigits*]